 Consistent with the requirements described in Md.
 Code, State Fin. & Proc. § 3.5-2A-04, the Office of Security Management (OSM) must develop a report on the activities of the Office and the state of cybersecurity preparedness in Maryland, including "the activities and accomplishments of the Office during the previous 12 months at the State and local levels."
-This report may include high-level details about the incident, regardless of whether the incident met the thresholds and criteria described in the "Guidelines for the Public Reporting of Cybersecurity Incidents."
+This report may include high-level details about the incident."
 Additionally, aggregate data regarding incidents may be shared.

-Consistent with the limitations established in MD Gen Provisions Code § 4-338, the OSM must deny requests to inspect records related to incident reports when they contain information about the security of an information system.
+Consistent with the limitations established in MD Code, Gen Provisions § 4-338, the OSM must deny requests to inspect records related to incident reports when they contain information about the security of an information system.
 Because incident reports would necessarily contain information about system vulnerabilities, the OSM will deny requests to inspect these records.